 Patient may have an allergic reaction to the x-ray contrast material used during endovascular procedures.
 These episodes range from mild itching to severe reactions that can affect breathing or blood pressure.
-Patients having procedures are carefully monitored by a physician and a nurse during the procedure.
+Patients having procedures are carefully monitored by a physician and a nurse during the procedure to prevent, and if necessary, treat those conditions.